chainguard-dev/images-bite-back-talk/README.md

-# Images Bite Back
+# Production Container Builds with Actions

-This repo contains the code for my Cloud Native Rejekts talk on Day 2 Build Issues.
+This repo contains example builds and actions for deliverying container images which address common production concerns.

 It is intended to demonstrate how to:
  - do a multistage build with a distroless Chainguard images